 A new political party (says a German paper) has started up in Wallachia, and has distributed several thousands of its programme.
-It lays down as its first principle the union of the two principalities under the suzerainty of the Porte, but declares that such suzerainty is to be exercised conformably to the ancient privileges of the country ; its second principle is to have a prince of a foreign dynasty; its third demands a national assembly without any property qualification; the fourth calls for ministerial responsibility; and the fifth for liberty of the press.
+It lays down as its first principle the union of the two principalities under the suzerainty of the Porte, but declares that such suzerainty is to be exercised conformably to the ancient privileges of the country; its second principle is to have a prince of a foreign dynasty; its third demands a national assembly without any property qualification; the fourth calls for ministerial responsibility; and the fifth for liberty of the press.

-At the installation of Prince Alexander Ghika as Kaimakan, or Lieutenant-Governor, of Wallachia, Kamil Bey, the agent of the Sultan, delivered a speech in which were several expressions that look rather ominous with respect to the designs of Turkey in connexion with the future position of the two Principalities.
-In the firman, Wallachia is spoken of as an integral part of the Sultan's empire, and as "our Imperial province, and mention is made of the privileges granted by the Porte to the Wallachians - these so called " privileges' being regarded by the natives of the Principality as rights, dating from the commencement of the Turkish protectorate.
-Amongst other unsatisfactory passages were these:-" Until the moment of the revision of the statutes actually existing, those statutes must necessarily be conformed to in principle.
-Every act concerning the administration and future state of the country which shall not be conformable to the existing regulations must be considered in principle as non avenu. . . .
-Wallachia is to maintain a calm and dignified attitude, and to have full and entire confidence in the sentiments of exalted benevolence of his Imperial Majesty the Sultan, to hasten the internal administrative ameliorations which will be discussed, approved, and put into execution by the Sublime Porte."
-Prince Ghika's reply included the following sentence :- "I beg your Excellency to believe that I will do my utmost in order that the inhabitants of Wallachia, happy in the consolidation of their rights and of their welfare, may unceasingly bless the august name of his Imperial Majesty."
-The words in italics, upon which the Kaimakan laid particular emphasis, were received with enthusiastic applause.
+At the installation of Prince Alexander Ghika as Kaimakan, or Lieutenant-Governor, of Wallachia, Kamil Bey, the agent of the Sultan, delivered a speech, in which were several expressions that look rather ominous with respect to the designs of Turkey in connexion with the future position of the two Principalities.
+In the firman, Wallachia is spoken of as an integral part of the Sultan's empire, and as "our Imperial province," and mention is made of the privileges granted by the Porte to the Wallachians-these so called "privileges" being regarded by the natives of the Principality as rights, dating from the commencement of the Turkish protectorate.
+Amongst other unsatisfactory passages were these:-" Until the moment of the revision of the to maintain a calm and dignified attitude, and to have benevolence of his Imperial Majesty the Sultan, to board in London, Mr. Alderman Kennedy, on whose will be discussed, approved, and put into execution by the himself to be imposed upon by other persons at the same Sublime Porte."
+Prince Ghika's reply included the fol- board.
+On the 17th of March Mr. Walker discovered of their welfare, may unceasingly bless the august name of his Imperial Majesty."
+The words in italics, upon which the Kaimakan laid particular emphasis, were re-proceedings against Messrs.
+Wilkinson and Stevens for ceived with enthusiastic applause.
 It was remarked that the consuls of Prussia and Austria were not present on the reading of the firman.